MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-chat-auth-settings.md

         ```

-5. Your developer will need to share the following information with your Omnichannel administrator:
+5. Your developer will need to share the following information with your Customer Service administrator:

     a.
 The URL of the public key service from step 2.